Education: Bachelor of Midwifery (UBC), BSc in Nutrition (UBC).

 Education: Bachelor of Midwifery ( Texas/Ryerson University), BA, African American Studies.

 Moment I knew I wanted to be a Midwife: Attending births with my mother – a GP who supported home births & midwives.

-Before I was a Midwife: I indulged a fascination with world culture and adventure by travelling, working, and studying in a number of places across the globe.
-I also developed a strong passion for mountain and wilderness pursuits in the local BC mountains, which is still where I can most often be found if not at the clinic or attending births.
+Before I was a Midwife: I indulged a fascination with world culture and adventure by travelling, working, and studying across the globe.
+I developed a strong passion for wilderness pursuits in the local mountains, which is still where I can most often be found if not at the clinic or attending births.

 Locum until July 2022